hirusha-adi/hirusha/docs/windows/index.md

 ---
 sidebar_position: 1
-title: Awesome Tools
+title: Welcome to the Windows Section!
-sidebar_label: Awesome Tools
+sidebar_label: Windows
 ---

-Welcome to a collection of remarkable tools, software, applications, and websites that have left a positive impact on my lives.
-Here, you'll find a handpicked selection of resources that I'm genuinely excited to share with you.
-These gems cover a wide range of categories and can enhance your productivity, creativity, and overall digital experience.
+This is where i will post articles about microsoft windows and related tools/applications.

 :::danger SAFETY
-Please be aware that I am not responsible for any damage that may occur to your machine while using these tools.
-It is essential to exercise caution and use them at your own risk.
-Your computer's safety and well-being should be a top priority.
+Some guides in this section are tailored towards power users.
+Some guides may also break the terms and services of the applications you are using.
+Follow my methods at your own risk.
+I am not responsible for anything.
 :::

 :::caution PIRACY WARNING
-I want to emphasize that some of the websites mentioned may contain pirated content, and I strongly discourage anyone from downloading or using such material.
+Some of the websites mentioned may contain pirated content, and I strongly discourage anyone from downloading or using such material.
 Respect for intellectual property rights and legal usage of content is essential.
+This is for educational purposes only
 :::